HarvestersCrew/CorpusHarvester/doc/cli.md

 - `harvester build --page 2 --number 150 --type image` : will get all files from image APIs in the DB starting from the 301st to the 450th
 - `harvester build --number 50 --order size_desc` : will get the 50 heaviest files in the DB
-- `harvester build --source Twitter --retweets 50 --op ">" --source TMDB_Synopsis` :
+- `harvester build --source Twitter --retweets 50 --op ">" --source TMDB_Synopsis` : retrieves all tweets with more than 50 retweets and all synopsis from TMDB in default order, and only the 0th page with default number per page (100).
+So beware, all requests won't necessarly appear in the result

 ## Settings
 - `logger` : displays the (2 or 3, output path is not displayed if the output is stdout) logger settings